randersaracing/zeynepakkalyoncu.github.io/_pages/about.md

 ♟️ I played for the Turkish National Junior Chess Team for two years, and one of Turkey's best teams for over five years.
 Although I no longer play chess professionally, I still enjoy a good game every now and then.

 :earth_americas: I am an avid traveler, fascinated by what the world has to offer.
 Below is a map of the few places that I've explored so far.
+I'm hoping to see more of Canada over the next few years!

 <iframe src="https://www.google.com/maps/d/embed?mid=1WHFbYuAuP45ayPShIA9ptonkiPXSoITZ" width="640" height="480" display="block"></iframe>

 <hr />

-Last update: August 2018
+Last update: May 2019